AndrewPrifer/react-three-editable/README.md

 - orthographicCamera

 These are available as properties of `editable`, and you need to pass them as the second parameter when wrapping custom components.

+## Production/development build

+React Three Editable automatically displays the editor in development and removes it in production, similarly to how React has two different builds.
+To make use of this, you need to have your build system set up to handle `process.env.NODE_ENV` checks.
+If you are using CRA or Next.js, this is already done for you.

+In production, the bundle size of r3e should not exceed 3 KB (at least this is the goal for 1.0.0, see issue [#39](https://github.com/AndrewPrifer/react-three-editable/issues/39)).

 ## Contributing